cubert-hyperspectral/cuvis.c/README.md

 If cuvis is installed to default locations, they are found automatically.
 Else, locate the cuvis.lib and the directory containing cuvis.h.

-Finally, link against *cuvis::cuvis*.
-In the following example, the tarket *main* is linked against cuvis:
+Finally, link against *cuvis::c*.
+In the following example, the target *main* is linked against cuvis:
 ```
 add_executable(main main.c)
 target_link_libraries(main PRIVATE cuvis::c)